-HUDSON MAXIM AWOKE with a swollen cheek and bags under his eyes.
+HUDSON MAXIM AWOKE WITH a swollen cheek and bags under his eyes.
 A toothache had kept him up for most of the night.
 He should have gone to the dentist, but there was a puzzle to solve so he went to his lab instead.
 With his right hand he lifted a pair of tongs to place a grey crystal of mercury fulminate in the fire.
-He held the next piece ready in his bare left hand: in his unpredictable line of work – explosives – Maxim knew better, but this was a sleepy morning and his mouth hurt.
+He held the next piece ready in his bare left hand: in his unpredictable line of work — explosives — Maxim knew better, but this was a sleepy morning and his painful mouth distracted him.
 The instant the irons in his right hand touched the flame, his left hand exploded, torn off at the wrist in a crack of pain and a flash of light.

 That was eighteen years ago.
 Today, on April 15, 1912, the one-handed Hudson Maxim stood in the fifth-floor reception room of Suite 111 at the Hotel Ansonia, awaiting a word with ‘Abdu’l-Bahá.
 He had a bone to pick with the “prophet of peace.”

 ‘Abdu’l-Bahá greeted him in English (“Welcome!
 Welcome!
 Very welcome!”), they exchanged pleasantries, then Maxim got down to business.

 “I understand you are a messenger of peace to this country,” he began.
 “What is your opinion of modern war?”

 “Everything that prevents war is good,” ‘Abdu’l-Bahá replied.